-Jerusalem and Antioch, 40s
+Jerusalem and Antioch, 40s CE

-Introducing: I and II Thessalonians
+Introducing I and II Thessalonians

-Antioch, the third city of the Roman Empire and seat of the Roman governor of Syria, who was ordered by Emperor Caligula to erect a statue of Caligula himself as supreme god. © Balage Balogh, Archaeology Illustrated.
+Antioch, the third city of the Roman Empire and seat of the Roman governor of Syria, who was ordered by Emperor Caligula to erect a statue of himself as supreme god. © Balage Balogh, Archaeology Illustrated.

 Caligula

 Caligula was emperor from March 16, 37, until his death on January 24, 41.
 The Romans would come to deeply regret his reign: from celebrated son of a god to degenerate sex maniac and international laughing stock.
-The senators were most ashamed that Caligula took their flattery seriously and forced them to worship him as a god.
+The senators were most ashamed that Caligula took their flattery seriously and forced them to actually worship him as a god.

 The answer was slow in coming.
 That summer, Caligula traveled to the Low Countries at the mouth of the Rhine.
 He wanted the legions along the Rhine to conquer Britain.